Washington First-Time Home-Buying Assistance Programs & Grants

 The FHA, which is part of the U.S. Department of Housing and Urban Development (HUD), insures mortgages for borrowers with lower credit scores.
 Here are a few key points to note:

-• Prospective homebuyers choose from a list of approved lenders that participate in the FHA loan program.
-These loans typically have competitive interest rates and require a down payment of 3.5% of the purchase price for borrowers, who typically need FICO® credit scores of 580 or higher.
-Those with low credit scores (say, between 500 and 579) must put at least 10% down.
+• Homebuyers choose from a list of approved lenders participating in the FHA loan program.
+Loans offer competitive interest rates and require down payments of 3.5% of the purchase price.
+Borrowers typically need FICO® credit scores of 580 and up.
+A buyer with a score as low as 500 must put down 10% or more.

 • In addition to examining your credit score, lenders will typically look at your debt-to-income ratio (DTI, your monthly debt payments compared with your monthly gross income).
-FHA loans allow a DTI ratio of up to 57% in some cases, vs. a typical 45% to 50% maximum for a conventional loan.
+FHA allows a DTI of up to 57%, vs. a typical 45% to 50% maximum for a conventional loan.

 • If you are lucky enough to receive gift money for the down payment, that is often allowed from certain donors and will be documented in a gift letter for the mortgage.